Mrmistik39/DarkSystem/README.md

     * Opens virtual inventories.
   * /world
     * You can teleport to another world without a plugin, only with a simple command!
-  * /zoom
-    * May be useful for PvP servers.
   * /addui
     * Allows to create fully customizable menus
     * *Usage:* /addui {player} {type: shop/alert/image/slider/dropdown/input/mix}